 There’s been an explosion in storage-minded products in recent years, and many of them work wonders in small spaces.
 Find homes for those things that are used daily but best kept out of sight hair dryers and clothes bins.

 Some items are difficult to store, even when space isn’t an issue!
 Jewellery collections, for example, tend to include a range of pieces that resist stashing in regular-size compartments.
 To save valuable drawers and shelves, look to walls for extra storage in a small space.
 Outfit an empty frame with a piece of cork and use pins to hang necklaces and bracelets.
-Install near a dressing area for easy access.
+You can install these near a dressing area for easy access.

 Sometimes adding in full-depth shelving does not make practical sense but narrow additions might just be the solution to keep regularly used items close at hand.